JNRowe/versionah/doc/index.rst

 :mod:`versionah` is a simple tool to help you, or more specifically *me*, easily maintain version information for a project.
-Its entire aim is to make the act of displaying or bumping a projects version a thoughtless task.
+Its entire aim is to make the act of displaying or bumping a project's version number a thoughtless task.

 All repetitive tasks should be easily automated, and :mod:`versionah` is just a little step in the right direction!